Gromit-Soft/gromit/README.md

 ## OAuth2 Client

+The Gromit OAuth2 client handles all logins, token validation and token refreshes seemlessly.
+When you make an HTTP request with Gromit the library will handle any 401 responses or other responses indicating that you need a token.
+It will then work with the OSP server to get a token and repeat your request.
+You will never lose any state of your JavaScript application while this happens.

+Gromit also has a request queue for handling multiple requests which all require a token.
+In this case Gromit will suspend all the requests until the token is acquired and then replay any requests that happened during that process.

-To use the Gromit OAuth2 client you must configure the following properties:
+To use the Gromit OAuth2 client you must configure the following three properties:

 ```JavaScript
 gromit.ClientId = 'myClientId';